google/WebFundamentals/src/_langs/en/fundamentals/device-access/stickyness/web-app-manifest.markdown

 If you don't provide a *start_url*, then the current page will be used, which is unlikely to be what your users want.

-## Telling the Browser About Your Manifest
+## Tell the Browser About Your Manifest

 Once you have the manifest created and and on your site, all you need to do is add a link tag to all the pages that encompass your web app as follows.